Foundation

 - Pre-Requisite(s): HU 2324

-Professional private music instruction on brass, woodwind, string, percussion, piano, organ, guitar, voice, harp, and composition.
+Professional private music instruction on brass, woodwind, string, piano, organ, guitar, harp, and voice.
+Guitars available for rental.
+School harp and pianos may be used.
+No string instruments available.

 - Lec-Rec-Lab: (0-0-1)